RainaBatwing/streamobject/stream object format (draft).md

 ### Speedy unlocking

 CipherPermits are stored in a hash table, keyed by a short 4 byte hash of the CipherPermit's shared key.
 This shared key is only known by the recipient and the author, as it is derived from their curve25519 keys.
-Some entropy from the 32 byte

-CipherPermits are stored with keys derived from the shared key used to lock them.
-This surely weakens security at least somewhat, as some information is known about the shared key.
-The author does not know if this is a terrible idea.
+This surely weakens security at least somewhat, as some information is known about the shared key in plaintext.
+The author (Raina) does not know if this is a terrible idea.
 Benchmarking with the tweetnacl.js library indicated attempting decrypt of 1000 CipherPermits on a moderately powerful laptop takes about 300 to 500 milliseconds.
-This rate is unacceptably slow, as the primary use case includes most if not all of an author's friends, which could include thousands of keys.
+This rate is unacceptably slow, as a primary use case would include hundreds if not thousands of permits.

 It is hoped that the 4 byte index hash doesn't provide enough information to significantly reduce security of the shared keys or curve25519 keys they are derived from.
 Any feedback on this would be greatfully welcomed, as I am a noob.

+ ~~<3 Raina